-a.
-The lead department chair will be responsible for initiating the following process and scheduling the appropriate meetings.

-- b.
-Participants in the department development review will include the reviewee, tenured faculty, tenure-eligible faculty who have successfully completed the third-year evaluation, and non-tenure-eligible faculty with more than four years of service in the department.
-When a reviewee has a joint appointment in a department and an interdisciplinary program (see 3.1.3), all senior colleagues from other departments who hold joint appointments in that interdisciplinary major/minor program will serve as senior colleagues in the evaluation process.
-When a reviewee has a joint appointment in two departments (see 3.1.3), all senior colleagues from the lead and non-lead department will serve as senior colleagues in the review process. - c.
-In departments with fewer than three eligible participants, the department chair and the faculty member will agree upon faculty from other departments who will be invited to participate.
-The chair will then provide a justification for the selection of the extradepartmental senior colleague(s) in terms of their ability to address meaningfully the reviewee's activities in the three criteria of teaching, professional activity, and service.
-After consultation among the reviewee, the department chair, the Provost, and the senior member of the reviewee's appointed department where present, the Provost will name the extra-departmental senior colleague(s). - d.
-If the reviewee holds a joint appointment in an interdisciplinary program with fewer than three eligible participants, the reviewee, the director of the interdisciplinary program, the chair of the reviewee's department, senior colleagues who hold joint appointments in the reviewee's interdisciplinary program, and the Provost will consult.
-The Provost will then name up to three senior colleagues from other departments who contribute to that interdisciplinary major/minor program to serve as "senior colleagues" for the purpose of the review. - e.
-In all cases, the department chair of the reviewee's department will serve as the department chair responsible for oversight of the evaluation process.
-Normally, the director of the interdisciplinary program will be one of the senior colleagues participating in the evaluation process.
-Normally, the chairs of the lead and non-lead department will be two of the senior colleagues participating in the evaluation process. - f.
-At the start of the spring semester, the department chair overseeing the evaluation process, in consultation with the participating faculty, will set dates for (1) an initial meeting of all participants except the reviewee and (2) a second meeting of all participants, including the reviewee.
-The meetings must take place before the end of March, such that confirmation that the second-year review has taken place can be included in the reviewee's annual review materials.
+- c.
+The reviewee's department chair (or lead department chair in the case of joint appointments, see 3.1.3) will be responsible for initiating the following process and scheduling the appropriate meetings. - d.
+At least three reviewers, including the (lead) department chair, will be selected to serve in the Second-year Development Review.
+Reviewers will be selected from among the following eligible participants in the reviewee's (lead) department, and, in cases of joint appointment, the reviewee's secondary department or program: tenured faculty; tenure-eligible faculty who have successfully completed the third-year evaluation; and non-tenure eligible faculty with more than four years of service.
+Reviewers will be selected by the reviewee and their (lead) chair in conversation with other eligible participants.
+When possible, in cases of joint appointments, the chair of the second department or interdisciplinary program will be selected as a reviewer.
+Eligible participants on leave are not expected to participate. - e.
+For reviewees with fewer than three eligible participants, the reviewee's (lead) department chair and the reviewee will make a recommendation to the provost of one or more faculty from other departments who could serve as reviewers.
+The chair will provide a justification to the provost for the selection of the extra-departmental reviewers in terms of their ability to meaningfully address the reviewee's activities in the three criteria of teaching, professional activity, and service (see 3.5).
+The provost will then name the extra-departmental reviewer(s). - f.
+Normally, the Second-year Developmental Review takes place during the spring semester; however, the provost may approve modifications to this schedule, for example, in cases in which a reviewee is on FMLA leave.
+At the start of the spring semester, the department chair overseeing the review process, in consultation with the participating faculty, will set dates for (1) an initial meeting of all reviewers (excluding the reviewee) and (2) a second meeting of all participants (including the reviewee).
+The timing of the meetings must take place such that confirmation that the second-year review has taken place can be included in the reviewee's annual review materials.
 At least one week prior to the date of the initial meeting, the reviewee will make available to all review participants a current CV.
 The reviewee may choose to make additional documentation available but is not required to do so. - g.
-A minimum of three and a maximum of five senior colleagues (including the chair) (see 3.7.1b. and c.) will observe one of the candidate's classes according to the procedures outlined in 3.7 prior to the initial meeting.
-The observers will be selected by the candidate and chair in conversation with other senior colleagues.
-At the initial meeting, the senior colleagues will discuss reviewee's performance and any problems, recommendations, or areas of concern.
-[Approved by the Board of Trustees, January 2021]
+A minimum of three and a maximum of five reviewers (as defined above in 3.7.1. d and e) (including the lead chair) will observe one of the reviewee's classes according to the procedures outlined in 3.7 prior to the initial meeting of reviewers.
+At the initial meeting, all the reviewers will discuss the reviewee's performance and any problems, recommendations, and/or areas of concern.

 - h.
-At the second meeting, the reviewee and the senior faculty will discuss the reviewee's progress and plans in the three criteria of teaching, scholarship, and service.
-The purpose of the meeting is to clarify the expectations and goals of the reviewee and of the department. - i.
-At the close of the meeting, each participant will sign the Record of Second-year Development Review Form (see the end of 3.7.1) indicating that the process has been completed.
+At the second meeting, the reviewee and the reviewers will discuss the reviewee's progress and plans in the three criteria of teaching, professional activity, and service.
+The purpose of the meeting is to clarify the expectations and goals of the reviewee and of the department(s) and/or interdisciplinary program. - i.
+At the close of the second meeting, each participant will sign the Record of Second-year Development Review Form (see the end of 3.7.1) indicating that the process has been completed.
 This will be attached to the reviewee's annual evaluation. - j.
-Consistent with the developmental (as opposed to evaluative) nature of the secondyear review, there will be no formal written record of the meeting.
+Consistent with the developmental (as opposed to evaluative) nature of the second-year review, there will be no formal written record of the meetings.